Advocacy for Children in Conflict with the Law

 The ICCA believes that this field of work should be a specialism and supports the continual improvement of advocacy standards for those prosecuting and defending cases involving children and young people.
 It is clear that without expert representation, outcomes can be catastrophic and future life chances thwarted.

 The ICCA has developed a national course tackling some of the most challenging areas of advocacy in this field.
-Supported by a strong Working Group of legal, medical, linguistic and communication experts, our new training material will provide blended learning over 2.5 days.
-Facilitators being trained in 2022 will go onto deliver the face-to-face elements of the course, firstly to pupils in July 2022 and the practising Bar thereafter.
+Supported by a strong Working Group of legal, medical, linguistic and communication experts, the ‘Advocacy for Children in Conflict with the Law course (ACCL) will provide blended learning over 2.5 days.
+A small number of highly qualified and specialist Facilitators is currently engaged in the delivery of the face-to-face element of this course to Pupils.
+Towards the end of 2024 and early 2025, we will turn our attention to training the practising Bar.

-The guides listed below have been updated and rebranded and form part of our new training materials which will be accessible via our virtual learning environment.
+The guides listed below have been updated and and form part of our new training materials which will be accessible via our virtual learning environment.

 Please note that the ACCL guides are currently being updated.